ShokofehVS/ShokofehVS.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer science engineer with recent experience in computational biology and genomic privacy.
+I am a computer science engineer with recent experience in genomic privacy and forensic watermarking.
 My training encompasses data science, large-scale biomedical data analytics, proficiency in machine learning algorithms, and expertise in the Python programming language.
-With an overall +3 years, I have held roles as a test engineer and business analyst within an enterprise specializing in software development for the banking sector.
+With an overall +3 years, I have held roles as a test engineer and business analyst within enterprises specializing in software development for the banking sector and digital video markets.

 <!--Research Interest